PedestrianDynamics/PedestrianDynamics.github.io/content/notes/dakota-calibration/index.md

 area = pedpy.load_walkable_area_from_ped_data_archive_hdf5(f)
 ```

 We measure three things per run: the flow through the bottleneck, from the slope of the N(t) curve at a line across the gap; and the density and mean speed in a 2.8 by 2 m area directly in front of it, averaged over the jam phase.
+The area is the same for all widths, so it covers more than the 2.4 m opening and only the middle of the 5.0 m one.
+These are local measurements of the crowd state upstream of the gap, not averages over the whole opening, and the calibration compares them like for like.
 The same three functions are applied to the simulated trajectories.
 Seyfried and Schadschneider's warning about measurement methods is answered the simplest way: there is only one method, applied to both sides.

 {{< figure
     src="fig1.png"